Depending on your landscape elements, you may need trimming, pruning, or both.

 As a property owner, you may recognize that trees and perennial shrubs will simply grow as nature intended, but eventually these landscaping elements can look overgrown and messy.
 We offer trimming and pruning as a combined service in the fall, but depending on your plants, you may need one or the other, and not both.

 Trimming is a cosmetic service and keeps plants shaped and looking pristine.
 Pruning, on the other hand is done for the health of your plants.
 When done correctly, pruning will promote healthy growth.
-Let’s look at how you can determine which service you need for your particular property in Happy Valley and neighboring communities.
+Let’s look at how you can determine which service you need for your particular property in Gresham and neighboring communities.

 Assess the different plants, trees, and shrubs in your landscaping.